Automated BIM Generation from LiDAR Point Clouds

 Stage 1: Point Cloud Preprocessing

-The incoming point cloud is first standardized to ensure consistent processing.
-This stage includes coordinate normalization, noise filtering, and spatial partitioning.
-We utilized data management and analysis services to ensure that the resulting structured data was optimized for high-performance spatial analytics workflows.
+The incoming point cloud is first standardized to ensure consistent processing by machine learning models.
+This stage includes coordinate normalization, noise filtering, density balancing, and spatial partitioning of large point clouds into manageable segments suitable for GPU processing.

 Stage 2: Semantic Segmentation for Point Cloud to BIM Conversion

-The core of the system is a machine learning system designed for 3D semantic segmentation.
-Using the Pointcept framework, the model classifies each point according to its architectural role (walls, floors, windows, etc.).
-Transformer-based architectures demonstrated the strongest performance due to their ability to capture long-range spatial relationships.
+The core of the system is a deep learning model designed for 3D semantic segmentation.
+The model analyzes the spatial structure of the point cloud and classifies each point according to its architectural role.

 Stage 3: Geometry Reconstruction for BIM-Ready Models

-Once the semantic structure is identified, we apply geometric fitting algorithms.
-This transforms noisy point clusters into clean architectural primitives.
+Once the building’s semantic structure is identified, the system converts labeled point clusters into architectural geometry.

 Stage 4: Automating Scan-to-BIM for Digital Twin Creation